-Borrell in Africa: Continent 'needs guns' for stability
+Borrell: Africa 'needs guns' for stability

 The European Union says more guns are needed in Africa to stop terrorism as part of a broader effort to create jobs and growth.